Disney World Restaurant Discounts & Coupons

 Dining Outside of Disney

-If it won’t spoil the magic for you, consider eating one or more meals at a nearby but non-Disney restaurant such as the ones in Downtown Disney, the Crossroads Shopping Center or the hotels at Downtown Disney.
+If it won’t spoil the magic for you, consider eating one or more meals at a nearby but non-Disney restaurant such as the ones in Disney Springs, the Crossroads Shopping Center or the hotels at Disney Springs.
 Often these are substantially cheaper than Disney restaurants, but still have attractive theming and great food.

 Jump to: